 Is Windows Defender enough by itself?

-It isn't simply about scores, though.
-We mentioned features already: Defender does now have 'Exploit Guard' which helps to protect your files against ransomware, but only if you've updated to the Creators Update (or a later version of Windows 10).
+Defender also now has 'Exploit Guard' which helps to protect your files against ransomware, but only if you've updated to the Creators Update (or a later version of Windows 10).

-Paid-for antivirus software often gets new features sooner, though, and many now employ artificial intelligent for better threat detection.
+Paid-for antivirus software often gets new features sooner, though, and many now employ AI for better threat detection.
 And you'll probably get extras such as password managers, as well as email and web-browser plug-ins which can warn you of dodgy attachments and websites.

 Don’t use an Administrator account

-On Windows, it’s a good idea not to use an account with Administrator privileges.
-This simple modification can eradicate many of the threats out there, as malware, spyware, and the like will not be able to install on your PC.
+It's not a good idea to use an account with Administrator privileges.
+This simple modification can eradicate many of the threats out there, as malware, spyware, and the like will not be able to install itself.